MasahikoSawada/pg_promoter/README.md

 pg_promoter is simplified clustring module for PostgreSQL.

 # Overview
-pg_promoter module works fine only on standby server side. pg_promoter continues polling to primary server every pg_promoter.keepalive_time second using simple query 'SELECT 1'.
+pg_promoter module is available only on standby server side. pg_promoter polls to primary server every pg_promoter.keepalive_time second using simple query 'SELECT 1'.
-If pg_promoter failes to poll pg_promoter.keepalive_count time(s),
+If pg_promoter failed to poll at pg_promoter.keepalive_count time(s),
-pg_promoter will promote standby server to master server, and then exit its process.
+pg_promoter will promote the standby server to master server, and then exit itself.
 That is, fail over time can be calculated with this formula.

 F/O time = pg_promoter.keepalives_time * pg_promoter.keepalives_count